jacoblapworth/akahu-sdk-swift/src/react/CONTRIBUTING.md

 `npm run test:watch` will run all the tests with the `--watch` flag set.
 Jest will attempt to only run appropriate tests based on which files have been modified.

-## Development UI Test Pages
+## Development UI Test Pages (Under review)

 Linting and unit tests are an extremely important part of ensuring code quality for XUI, but they both have their limitations.
-Does the DatePicker work well when put inside of a DropDown?
-Is a DropDown positioned correctly when the trigger button is in the top-right hand part of the screen?
-Does that animation actually look smooth in the browser?
-These kinds of questions require you to actually look at and interact with the components on an web page.
-To facilitate this, we've created some tools for creating these pages for each component.
+UI test pages provide interactive pages for each component to test various configurations manually in the browser.

 ### npm Script

 `npm run test:ui -- --env.c=[component name]` uses [webpack](https://webpack.js.org/) to build and bundle the `demo.js` file for the given component name and output the result on the page located at `uitest/index.html`.

-Yes, the `-- --env.c=` is the correct syntax.
-The first `--` is how arguments are passed to the scripts invoked by an npm script.
+The first `--` passes arguments to an npm script.
 The `--env.c` argument tells webpack which component's test page you want to look at.

 ### demo.js

-Code for the UI test pages live in a file called `demo.js` inside of the component's `uitest` folder.
-So, the UI test page for button lives at `src/react/components/button/uitest/demo.js`.
-This is where you can create however many fanciful test cases you may need.
+Code for the UI test pages live in `demo.js` inside of the component's `uitest` folder.
+This is where you can create however many test cases you need.
 If you need some extra CSS to set things up, just create a `.scss` file in the `uitest` folder and import it at the top of `demo.js`.

 All UI test pages also include the contents of `src/sass` on the page.
-This ensures that when you're testing, you're testing against the latests XUI CSS and won't be surprised by CSS differences between latest master and the last release.
+This ensures that when you're testing, you're testing against the latest XUI CSS.

 ### Viewing test pages

-Since all the demo.js pages require the exact same HTML scaffolding, a single HTML file at `uitest/index.html` exists.
-After each build, you can just open up this HTML in your browser using the `file://` protocol.
-For example, if the source code for the XUI project lives at `/source/xui` on your computer, you could visit `file:///source/xui/uitest/index.html` to see the build demo.js page in action.
+All `demo.js` pages require the same HTML scaffolding, `uitest/index.html`.
+After each build, you can just open up this file in your browser using the `file://` protocol or your favourite localhost webserver.

 ## Developer Documentation

-As a library, we need a way to allow developers to see all of the components that the library offers, read some documentation on what that component does, see a couple of examples, and know which props can be passed to that component to control behavior.
-Manually creating this kind of documentation can and is both time consuming and error prone since it means duplicating much of the information already contained in source JSDoc comments used by developers and React PropTypes for runtime validation.
-Keeping the two in sync is difficult and, quite frankly, annoying.
-But it's very important for consumers of the library.

-Past efforts on this front have taught us quite a bit, and we've found a tool that utilizes existing markdown files and JSDoc comments to reduce the amount of work necessary to create these important docs.

 ### react-styleguidist

-[react-styleguidist](https://react-styleguidist.js.org/) is a lovely tool that makes generating these docs easier on the development team.
-It allows us to create a single searchable documentation page that combines markdown descriptions, short example code snippets, and automatic generation of PropType documentation using [react-docgen](https://www.npmjs.com/package/react-docgen).
+[react-styleguidist](https://react-styleguidist.js.org/) provides our component specific documenation including descriptions, interactive and editable component examples and API documenation.
+This is authored using markdown descriptions, short example code snippets, and automatic generation of PropType documentation using [react-docgen](https://www.npmjs.com/package/react-docgen).

 ### File Structure

 Each component entry point has an accompanying `.md` file with a short description and some examples wrapped in a three backtick block.
 Most of your written documentation about what use case components serve and how they fit together would go here.

-react-styleguidist is also configured to scan all of our components and generate automatic documentation using [react-docgen](https://www.npmjs.com/package/react-docgen).
-This tool uses static analysis of the component's propTypes object and any associated JSDoc comments to create documentation on props and any public APIs that have JSDoc comments.
-Therefore, it's very important to both create and maintain these JSDoc style comments.
+react-styleguidist is configured to scan all of our components and generate automatic API documentation using [react-docgen](https://www.npmjs.com/package/react-docgen).
+It uses static analysis of the component's propTypes object and any associated JSDoc comments to create documentation on props and any public APIs that have JSDoc comments.
+Therefore, **It's very important to both create and maintain these JSDoc style comments**.

 ## Build Targets

-XUI's primary uses are as a stand-alone CSS library and a dependency installed in a consuming application.
+XUI's primary uses are as a stand-alone CSS library and as a dependency installed in a consuming application.
 However, you might also want to stick all of the React components into a Codepen for a demonstration or bug report.
 These various use cases require different build tasks to get us the right build artifact.

 ### CSS Build